 Here are my Top 4 Tips for your summer parties that are on or around water this year:

-Siria Thomas is Managing Director of Northern Stars Swim School in Russell vale and is Convenor of ASSA’s SAFER Swimming team, as well as busy wife and mum to 3.
+Siria Thomas is Managing Director of Northern Stars Swim School, Convenor of Australian Swim School's Association's SAFER Swimming Program and busy wife and mother of 3.